 - 2. Push the ENTER knob to select the MOB position as the destination, or press the CLEAR key to only mark current ship's position as a waypoint.
-If you select the MOB position as destination; - A full-screen radar, plotter or overlay appears depending on the display in use, with the range set to 0.5 nm.
-Further, the waypoint marker appears on the radar display. - The MOB mark "MOB" appears at the MOB position and a light-blue line runs between it and current position.
-This line shows the shortest course to the MOB position. - Range and bearing to the MOB position are shown in the MOB data box.
+If you select the MOB position as destination; - A full-screen radar, plotter or overlay appears depending on the display in use.
+(If the MOB key function is "MOB Without Confirmation" the range is automatically set to 0.5 nm.)
+Further, the waypoint marker appears on the radar display. - The MOB mark "MOB" appears at the MOB position and a blue line runs between it and current position.
+This line shows the shortest course to the MOB position.
+Range and bearing to the MOB position are shown in the MOB data box.